Code-Institute-Submissions/Milestone-Project-58/README.md

 To view the live version of the website please click [AngelsHaven](https://gideongannaban.github.io/Milestone-Project-1/index.html)

 My inspiration in making this project is our 22 months old daughter.
-We’re not putting her to creche since I’m working from home so pretty much I look after her during the day and wife when she comes home after work.
+We’re not putting her to creche since I’m working from home so pretty much I look after her during the day and my wife when she comes home after work.
-Thus we’ve decided to look for a weekend activity where she can play and interact with other kids and at the same time to learn new things.
+Thus, we’ve decided to look for a weekend activity where she can play and interact with other kids and at the same time learn new things.
 We found some interesting classes but unfortunately they were all in different locations.
+This means we can only chose one since going to other venues will take much of our time and effort.
 Then I came up with an idea, why not offer the most in demand classes in one location.

 # UX